Tender Grilled Pork Chops

 - 4 boneless pork loin chops

-- 1 teaspoon steak seasoning (such as Montreal Steak Seasoning or make your own
+- 1 teaspoon steak seasoning, such as Montreal Steak Seasoning or see the note to make your own

-- Heat the grill to medium and grill the chops 6-8 minutes per side (depending on how thick they are) until they are no longer pink in the center.
-Remove the chops from the grill and tent them with foil and allow them to rest for 5-7 minutes.
-Slice the chops in 1/4 to 3/8 inch slices across the grain and serve.
+- Remove the chops from the grill, tent them with foil, and allow them to rest for 5-7 minutes.
+Slice the chops across the grain and serve.

 Recipe Source: from my sister-in-law, Angela

 This recipe was originally posted May 17, 2010